-- Gili Lawa Darat: One of the most remote spots in Komodo since it’s located on the northwest boundary of the park, just off the coast of Komodo dragon island.
-It has a hill that’s good for sunrise.
+- Gili Lawa Darat: One of the most remote spots in Komodo Indonesia since it’s located on the northwest boundary of the park, just off the coast of Komodo dragon island.
+It has a hill that’s great for sunrise.

 - Kelor Island: A lot of Komodo tours stop at this island since it’s close to Labuan Bajo.
 It has a hill you can climb for a nice view of Flores island.

 - Private Island Resorts: For private island resorts near Komodo, you have your choice of Le Pirate Island, Sebayur Island Resort, or Kanawa Island Resort.

 - Scuba Diving: Komodo Indonesia is famous for its world class snorkeling and scuba diving.
 You can see bright coral reefs and lots of underwater wildlife here.